-Mukade, ムカデ / 百足
+Mukade, A カデ/百足

-Speed Moderate à quick
+Speed M oderate to quick

-Size Spaghetti à garden hose
+Size Spagh netti to garden hose

-Durability Tougher on the outside
+Durability Toug her on the outside

 Venom OUCH!
 YES!

-Flying No, thank goodness
+Flying No , thank goodness

-Danger Level High, unless you're Australian
+Danger Level High, un iless you're Australian

-Dangerous, frightening, and frighteningly common, especially in the south of Japan.
-They really like tatami and indoor plumbing.
-If you get bitten, it will swell and hurt a lot and for a long time, so try your best to stay away from the bitey bits.
-Its coloring may vary in reds, yellows, and blacks.
-People usually mistake the "geji-geji" for the "mukade" but they are very different!
+really long like tatami and indoor plu time, so tryyour best to s umbing.
+If you get b stay away from the on, especially in the south of Japa bitten, it will swell and hurt a lot a bitey bits.
+Its coloring may vary i iji-geji" forthe "mukade" but they and for a n reds,

-Weaknesses: n/a

-Note: Never, ever chop them up.
-They release pheromones that will attract other mukade in the area.

-There's nothing on the market for these bad boys.
-Attempt to drown it in boiling water or water mixed with plenty of washing detergent/bleach.
+Weaknesses: n n/a er chop them up.
+They rel ease There's nothing on the mark boys.
+Attempt to drown it in water mixed with plenty of wa boiling water or

-"Harmless" Bugs & Others
+"Harmless" Bugs and Others